Meet your physios

 Maryke was based at one of the UK’s leading centres for sports medicine, in East Sussex for 8 years.
+That is also where she met Alison.
 During this time she also provided pitch-side support for various sports teams in East Sussex, including Brighton and Hove Albion FC’s Academy.

 All this has earned her a Silver Accreditation with the Association of Chartered Physiotherapists in Sports and Exercise Medicine (ACPSEM).

 Her decision in 2014 to also offer her services via Skype has made it possible for patients to consult her from their homes.
 People from as far afield as Romania and Malaysia have benefitted from her experience in this way.